sysfce2/librats/docs/mainpage.md

 ## The model in one minute

 The entry point is librats::Node — a thin, secure transport **core**.
-On its own a Node gives you an encrypted TCP transport (Noise_XX), a self-certifying librats::PeerId, manual dialing, a peer directory, and raw channel messaging.
-Everything else — discovery, pub/sub, file transfer, NAT port mapping, reconnection — is an opt-in librats::Subsystem you attach with `add_subsystem()` **before** `start()`.
+On its own a Node gives you an encrypted transport (Noise_XX) over TCP or UDP, a self-certifying librats::PeerId, manual dialing, a peer directory, and raw channel messaging.
+Everything else — discovery, pub/sub, file transfer, NAT traversal, reconnection — is an opt-in librats::Subsystem you attach with `add_subsystem()` **before** `start()`.
 You pay only for what you attach.

 ```cpp